 - A tomato, pesto and pecorino tart.
 Alternatively, choose whatever filling is in season!
 Whatever you like!

 - I have also used the savoury version of this pastry to make a brie and cranberry wreath.

 - Use the pastry to make a galette.
-This recipe for pumpkin, lemon thyme, blue cheese and honey galette is my personal favourite.

 - Make a hearty vegetable pie with seasonable roast vegetables.
 For a pastry base and a lid, I’d recommend 1 1/2 -2 batches of pastry.

-So yeah, our magic ingredient is of course sour cream.
+Our magic ingredient is of course sour cream.
 Preferably full fat, maybe lactose free.
 Firstly, let me start by saying that you need only buy lactose free sour cream if you have a lactose intolerance.
 Divided between 8-10 slices of pie, 100g of lactose should be doable for most people.
 Monash FODMAP app says that 1 serve (40g) of full fat cream gets the green light, so approximately 10g per serve is negligible.
 You can, if you must, use lactose free sour cream, although in Australia we only seem to have a ‘light’ variety.
 Because there’s more liquid vs fat in light version, the pastry won’t be nearly as rich and flaky.

 The sour cream in this recipe replaces the traditionally used ice water in pastry making.
 It prevents the dreaded crumbly, dry and choke-worthy pastry result, while also making the dough more supple and easy to work with.
 It provides a real richness to the pastry that compensates for the ‘gluten-free-ness’ of the recipe.

 This recipe was originally developed without xanthan gum, so I can attest to the fact that it works either way.
 While it is a lot harder to work with without xanthan gum, it’s certainly not impossible.